Reachability Analysis of Neural Feedback Loops: Backward Reachability Analysis

 \subsection{Algorithm for Computing Backprojection Sets}

-\cref{thm:backprojection} provides a formula for computing $\bar{\mathcal{P}}_{t}(\mathcal{X}_T)$ for a single timestep.
+\cref{thm:backprojection} provides a formula for computing $\bar{\mathcal{P}}_{-1}(\mathcal{X}_T)$, i.e., an under-approximation of the backprojection set for a single timestep.
 This section extends that idea to enable computing $\bar{\mathcal{P}}_{-\tau:0}(\mathcal{X}_T)$ for a time horizon $\tau$ and also describes how partitioning can help improve the results, particularly when \cref{eqn:backreachable:polytope} is the empty set.
 The proposed procedure is summarized in~\cref{alg:backprojection}.

-After initializing the zeroth backprojection set as the target set (\cref{alg:backprojection:initialize}), we recursively compute $\bar{\mathcal{P}}_{-t}(\mathcal{X}_T)$ backward in time (\cref{alg:backprojection:timestep_for_loop}).
+After initializing the zeroth backprojection set as the target set (\cref{alg:backprojection:initialize}), we recursively compute $\bar{\mathcal{P}}_{t}(\mathcal{X}_T)$ backward in time (\cref{alg:backprojection:timestep_for_loop}).
 For each timestep, we first compute an over-approximation on the backreachable set, $\bar{\mathcal{R}}^B_{t}(\mathcal{X}_T)$, by solving the LPs in \cref{eqn:backreachable:lpmax_obj,eqn:backreachable:lpmax_constr_control,eqn:backreachable:lpmax_constr_state} and \cref{eqn:backreachable:lpmin_obj,eqn:backreachable:lpmin_constr_control,eqn:backreachable:lpmin_constr_state} (\cref{alg:backprojection:backreach}).

-Since $\mathcal{R}^B_{-t}(\mathcal{X}_T) \supseteq \mathcal{P}_{-t}(\mathcal{X}_T)$, we can relax the NN over $\mathcal{R}^B_{-t}(\mathcal{X}_T)$, and that relaxation will also hold for all states in $\mathcal{P}_{-t}(\mathcal{X}_T)$ and $\bar{\mathcal{P}}_{-t}(\mathcal{X}_T)$.
-However, $\mathcal{R}^B_{-t}(\mathcal{X}_T)$ could be large, which could lead to a loose NN relaxation.
-Thus, instead of analyzing $\mathcal{R}^B_{-t}(\mathcal{X}_T)$ as a single set, we uniformly partition the set $\mathcal{R}^B_{-t}(\mathcal{X}_T)$ into $\mathbf{r}\in\mathds{N}^{n_x}$ cells (defined per dimension).
+Since $\mathcal{R}^B_{t}(\mathcal{X}_T) \supseteq \mathcal{P}_{t}(\mathcal{X}_T)$, we can relax the NN over $\mathcal{R}^B_{t}(\mathcal{X}_T)$, and that relaxation will also hold for all states in $\mathcal{P}_{t}(\mathcal{X}_T)$ and $\bar{\mathcal{P}}_{t}(\mathcal{X}_T)$.
+However, $\mathcal{R}^B_{t}(\mathcal{X}_T)$ could be large, which could lead to a loose NN relaxation.
+Thus, instead of analyzing $\mathcal{R}^B_{t}(\mathcal{X}_T)$ as a single set, we uniformly partition the set $\mathcal{R}^B_{t}(\mathcal{X}_T)$ into $\mathbf{r}\in\mathds{N}^{n_x}$ cells (defined per dimension).